dockovpn/dockovpn/README.md

 Congratulations, now you're all set and can safely browse the internet.

 # Known issues
-1. Conrrently docker-openvpn works only if default network iterface is called eth0.
+1. Currently docker-openvpn works only if the default network iterface on the host machine is called `eth0`.
 [Issue#15](https://github.com/alekslitvinenk/docker-openvpn/issues/15)

 # Other resources
 [Contrubition Guidelines](https://github.com/alekslitvinenk/docker-openvpn/blob/master/CONTRIBUTING.md)<br>